brendancsmith/dotfiles/README.md

 chezmoi apply
 ```

-To update your dotfiles from the source repository:
+Or, to update your dotfiles from the source repository:

 ```bash
 chezmoi update -v